Reform War: Second Veracruz Offensive

-Miramón was preparing another siege of Veracruz, leaving the conservative capital of Mexico City on 8 February, leading his troops in person along with his war minister, hoping to rendezvous with a small naval squadron led by General Tomás Marín who was disembarking from Havana.
-The United States Navy however had orders to intercept it.
-Miramón arrived at Medellín on 2 March, and awaited Marín's attack in order to begin the siege.
-The U.S. steamer Indianola had been anchored near the fortress of San Juan de Ulúa, to defend Veracruz from attack.
+Miramón was preparing another siege of Veracruz and left the conservative capital of Mexico City on February 8.
+He led his troops in person, along with his war minister, and hoped to rendezvous with a small naval squadron led by General Tomás Marín, who was disembarking from Havana.
+The U.S. Navy, however, had orders to intercept it.
+Miramón arrived at Medellín on March 2 and awaited Marín's attack in order to begin the siege.
+The U.S. steamer Indianola had been anchored near the fortress of San Juan de Ulúa to defend Veracruz from attack.

-On 6 March, Marín's squadron arrived in Veracruz, and was captured by U.S. Navy Captain Joseph R. Jarvis in the Battle of Antón Lizardo The ships were sent to New Orleans, along with the now imprisoned General Marin, depriving the conservatives of an attack force and the substantial artillery, guns, and rations that they were carrying onboard for delivery to Miramón.
+On 6 March, Marín's squadron arrived in Veracruz and was captured by U.S. Navy Captain Joseph R. Jarvis in the Battle of Antón Lizardo.
+The ships were sent to New Orleans, along with the now-imprisoned General Marín, which deprived the conservatives of an attack force and the substantial artillery, guns, and rations that they had carried onboard for delivery to Miramón.
 Miramón's effort to besiege Veracruz was abandoned on 20 March, and he arrived back in Mexico City on 7 April.

 Liberal Triumph

-The conservatives also suffered defeats in the interior, losing Aguascalientes and San Luis Potosí before the end of April.
+The conservatives also suffered defeats in the interior by losing Aguascalientes and San Luis Potosí before the end of April.
 Degollado was sent into the interior to lead the liberal campaign since their enemies had now exhausted their resources.
-He appointed José López Uraga as Quartermaster General Uraga split his troops and attempted to lure out Miramón to isolate him, but in late May Uraga then committed the strategic blunder of attempting to assault Guadalajara with Mirámon's troops behind him.
-The assault failed and Uraga was taken prisoner.
+He appointed José López Uraga as quartermaster general Uraga split his troops and attempted to lure out Miramón to isolate him, but in late May, Uraga committed the strategic blunder of attempting to assault Guadalajara with Mirámon's troops behind him.
+The assault failed, and Uraga was taken prisoner.

-Miramón was routed on 10 August in Silao, Guanajuato, which resulted in his commander Tomás Mejía being taken prisoner, and Miramón retreated to Mexico City.
-In response to the disaster, Miramón resigned as president to seek a vote of confidence.
-The conservative junta elected him president again after a two days interregnum.
-By the end of August, liberals were preparing for a decisive final battle.
+Miramón was routed on 10 August at the Battle of Silao in Silao, Guanajuato, which resulted in his commander Tomás Mejía being taken prisoner.
+Miramón retreated to Mexico City.
+In response to the disaster, he resigned as president to seek a vote of confidence.
+The conservative junta elected him president again after a two-day interregnum.

+By the end of August, the liberals were preparing for a decisive final battle.
 Mexico City was cut off from the rest of the country.
-Guadalajara was surrounded by 17,000 liberal troops while the conservatives in the city only had 7,000.
+Guadalajara was surrounded by 17,000 liberal troops, and the conservatives in the city had only 7,000.
 The conservative commander Castillo surrendered without firing a shot and was allowed to leave the city with his troops.
-General Leonardo Márquez was routed on 10 November, attempting to reinforce General Castillo without being aware of his surrender.
+General Leonardo Márquez was routed on 10 November while he was attempting to reinforce General Castillo without being aware of his surrender.